Today's Best Tech Deals

 The Tools tab organizes Acrobat Pro DC’s wealth of tools in a single pane, organized by function: “Create & Edit,” “Share & Review” “Forms & Signatures,” “Protect & Standardize,” and “Customize.”
 Any of the individual tools can be added as a shortcut to a right sidebar so you can get to them with a PDF open without having to toggle back here.
 Selecting a tool opens the commands specific to it, or its associated toolbar if you are in an open document.

 Adobe continues to offer everything you need to work with PDFs in a business environment.
 You can create PDFs from a variety of file types (Microsoft Office files, images, HTML, scanned documents), send them out for comments and electronic signatures, and safeguard sensitive information with encryption, password protection, and text redaction.

 Adobe Acrobat Pro DC is available for Windows and MacOS for $15 a month with an annual commitment, or about $180 a year.
 The paired-back Adobe Standard DC drops some advanced editing features and is available for Windows only for $13 per month with an annual commitment.
 Both come with a free seven-day trial.

 Though many of its comprehensive features are available in other less expensive PDF editors, Acrobat remains the industry standard and that alone is reason to consider it.
 Its subscription-based pricing guarantees you’ll always have the latest version of the software without the hassle of purchasing an entirely new install.
 That’s not insignificant as Adobe regularly updates and enhances its product.
+(A slightly less pricey option exists in Adobe Acrobat Standard DC, which has some of the core functionality of the Pro version but is less robust, as we point out in our comparison of the two products.)
 An Acrobat Pro DC subscription will also unlock a host of editing features on Adobe’s Acrobat Reader app for iOS and Android.
 The mobile interface closely mirrors the desktop version, though scaled-down a bit, and makes working with PDFs on the smaller screen surprisingly easy.

 Adobe Acrobat Pro DC